Extending your residence permit to live with someone in Sweden

 If you need to show your passport, we will contact you with information on how and when to do so.

 Travelling abroad during the processing time

-You will receive an e-mail confirming that a decision has been made.
-The actual decision is then sent to your address in Sweden.
-When the residence permit card is ready it will be sent to you within about a week.
+You will receive an email stating that the decision has been made.
+The decision itself will then be sent home to your address in Sweden.
+If you receive a residence permit, you will also receive a residence permit card.
+When the residence permit card is ready, it will be sent to your home within about one week.

 Permanent residence permit

-In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, number 163011.
+In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, 163011.

 The application form specifies the documents you must enclose.